someengineering/resoto.com/blog/2022/05-17-a-walk-in-the-graph/index.md

 // highlight-end
 ```

-This search finds the DigitalOcean droplet with the related id, then walks the graph outbound by one step, as defined by `-->` , and filters the resulting volume list.
-Other resources are pointing towards our droplet.
-By looking at the graph structure, we see it could be load balancers, Kubernetes clusters, firewalls, or images.
+This search finds the DigitalOcean droplet with the specified ID, traverses the graph outbound one step (`-->`), and then filters the resulting list to return volumes only.
+Other resources point to our droplet, and we see from the graph structure that those resources could be load balancers, Kubernetes clusters, firewalls, or images.

-To get all the resources that point to this resource, we need to walk the graph inbound - which means in the opposite direction of the arrow in the graph structure diagram.
-Resoto uses the left facing arrow `<--` to walk the graph inbound.
-We use the same filter as before but this time, we walk the graph inbound and count the number of resources by kind.
+To get all the resources that point to this resource, we need to traverse the graph inbound - which means in the opposite direction of the arrow in the graph structure diagram.
+Resoto uses the left facing arrow `<--` to traverse the graph inbound.
+We use the same filter as before but this time, we traverse the graph inbound and count the number of resources by kind.

 ![Droplet Inbound](img/droplet_inbound.svg)